openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 The second form is a short-cut notation and ``identifier '?' ':' type`` effectively means that ``identifier`` has type ``T | undefined`` with the default value ``undefined``.
-If a type is of the value type kind, then implicit boxing (see :ref:`Boxing Conversions`) must be applied (as in :ref:`Union Types`) as
+If a type is of the *value* kind, then implicit boxing (see :ref:`Boxing Conversions`) must be applied (as in :ref:`Union Types`) as
 follows:
 ``identifier '?' ':' valueType`` is equivalent to